Critical Damping as a Momentum Schedule: Multi-Seed Validation, a Hybrid Recipe, and an Exhaustive Negative Result on Surgical Layer Selection: Experiment 1: Multi-Seed Validation of the Schedule

 \subsection{Damping Regime Analysis}

 For each epoch, we classify the regime by comparing the actual momentum $\mu$ to the critical value $\mu_c = 1 - 2\sqrt{\alpha}$, using a tolerance of $|\mu - \mu_c| \leq 0.05$ for the critical band.

+All rows classify the momentum \emph{actually applied} (i.e., after clamping for physics).
 The baseline operates in the underdamped regime for \textbf{85\% of training}---the standard configuration ($\mu=0.9$) spends the vast majority of training oscillating rather than converging optimally.
-Physics maintains critical or near-critical damping for all 200 epochs; during the clamped phase, $|\Delta\mu| \leq 0.13$---an order of magnitude closer to critical than the baseline's $\Delta\mu = +0.53$ at epoch~1.
+Physics is never overdamped and is within the critical band for the final 134 epochs (67\%); during the clamped early phase it is mildly underdamped with $|\Delta\mu| \leq 0.13$---four times closer to critical than the baseline's $\Delta\mu = +0.53$ at epoch~1.

 \textbf{Why this matters for diagnostics.} The damping regime analysis is not just a training diagnostic---it is the \emph{foundation} for the error-localization pipeline in Section~\ref{sec:exp2}.
 The fact that the baseline is heavily underdamped suggests that its learned representations may be suboptimal in specific layers, which we can now identify and correct.